The Big Bopper: Internet rumors, exhumation and reburial in 2007

 The family announced "It is with great sadness that we must tell you that Jay P Richardson has passed away.
 After a long hard fight, JP succumbed on the morning of August 21, at the age of 54".

-C3 Entertainment handles the rights to the Richardson estate, through an agreement with Jay's widow Patty.
+The grandchildren are roofing contractors in Texas, with their business named in memory of the grandfather, Jiles Solar Power and Roofing.

 Death

 With the success of "Chantilly Lace", Richardson took time off from KTRM radio and joined Buddy Holly, Ritchie Valens, and Dion and the Belmonts for a "Winter Dance Party" tour starting on January 23, 1959.
 On the 11th night of the tour (February 2, 1959), they played at the Surf Ballroom in Clear Lake, Iowa.
 That night, Holly chartered an airplane from Dwyer Flying Service in Mason City, Iowa, intending to fly himself and his bandmates Waylon Jennings and Tommy Allsup to their next tour venue in Moorhead, Minnesota.
 The musicians had been traveling by bus for over a week, and it had already broken down twice.
 They were tired, they had not been paid yet, and all of their clothes were dirty.
 The chartered flight would allow them to avoid another arduous bus ride, arrive early before the Moorhead show, do their laundry, and get some rest.
 Local pilot Roger Peterson of Dwyer Flying Service (age 21) had agreed to take them.
 The weather forecast for the Clear Lake area was 18 °F that night with moderate gusty winds and light scattered snow, and Peterson was fatigued from a 17-hour workday, but he agreed to fly the trip.

 Frankie Sardo went to meet the crowd while Holly went into one of the dressing rooms at the Surf Ballroom where he notified Allsup and Jennings that he had chartered a plane to take them to Fargo, North Dakota (which is directly adjacent to Moorhead, Minnesota).
 On a friendly wager, Valens flipped a coin with Allsup for his seat on the plane—and won.
-Meanwhile, J.P.
-Richardson was suffering from the flu and was complaining that the bus was too cold and uncomfortable for him, so Jennings voluntarily surrendered his seat.
+Meanwhile, Richardson was suffering from the flu and was complaining that the bus was too cold and uncomfortable for him, so Jennings voluntarily surrendered his seat.
 Upon hearing that his bandmates had given away their plane seats, Holly joked, "Well, I hope your ol' bus freezes up again."
-Jennings jokingly replied, "Well, I hope your ol' plane crashes".
+Jennings jokingly replied, "Well, I hope your ol' plane crashes."